We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Lips can become swollen if fluid builds up in the skin tissue or if there is underlying inflammation.
-This causes them to appear larger than usual.
+Allergic reactions, angioedema, and injuries are among the possible causes.

 Swollen lips have a range of causes, which vary from normal to potentially dangerous.